Offirmo/offirmo-monorepo--2021-legacy/3-advanced/universal-debug-api-placeholder/README.md

 Isomorphic, for node and browser.

 Does nothing, minimal code footprint.

-Will transparently yield to any other previously required/imported effective version such as [node](../universal-debug-api-node/README.md) or [browser](../universal-debug-api-browser/README.md).
+BUT will transparently yield to any other previously required/imported effective version such as [node](../universal-debug-api-node/README.md) or [browser](../universal-debug-api-browser/README.md).
 **Pro tip: for browser, hot-swap this placeholder at run time with the [companion webextension](../../4-tools/universal-debug-api-companion-webextension/README.md)!**

 See overall explanation: [Offirmo’s Universal Debug API](https://universal-debug-api-js.netlify.com/).